LauLauThom/knimeTGMM_reloaded/README.md

 During configuration, you will be asked to provide the location of the files with the timepoint replaced by "?" and no extension (example: `frame0001.tif` -> frame????).

-Only filenames which do not include a period in the middle can be processed by the workflow (use `experimental_data0001.tif` rather than `experimental.data0001.tif`)

 ## Processing steps

 This workflow includes the different functions: